-

 No items found.

-There’s no canvas larger and perhaps more worthy of reinvigorated life than Battersea Power Station, a 42-acre historic landmark site in southwest London that’s currently undergoing massive transformation to become a world class mixed-use neighborhood destination.
-Intended for live, work, play, and all things in between, the redevelopment of the Battersea Power Station is being divided into eight phases and set to take place over a 25 year period.
+There’s no canvas larger and perhaps more worthy of reinvigorated life than Battersea Power Station, a 42-acre historic landmark site in southwest London that’s currently undergoing massive transformation to become a world class mixed-use neighborhood destination, intended to live, work, play, and all things in between.

 The first phase of the redevelopment, Circus West Village, was completed in 2017, followed by the completion of The Power Station, a mixed-use building and the second phase of redevelopment which opened to the public in October 2022.
-More recently, the team behind the transformation unveiled the Sky Villas, an exclusive collection of 18 private contemporary-style apartment suites.
-Perched atop the Boiler House Square, and framed by a new communal garden, the Sky Villas offer residents privacy and tranquility in the sky, all while being an elevator ride away from everything below.
+The Power Station is also home to 254 apartments, which include 18 Sky Villas perched atop the Boiler House.
+Only a handful of these contemporary style apartment suites are available to purchase now.
+They are framed by a communal garden, Boiler House Square, and offer residents privacy and tranquillity in the sky, all while being an elevator ride away from everything below.

 Image Credit: Phil Meech